medml/medml/README.md

 ## What is machine learning?
 Machine Learning (ML) is a fancy way of saying "let the computer find how my variables are related".
-Physicians care a lot about patterns, especially physiologic ones, because they can tell us ways to help patients with their illnesses.
+Physicians care a lot about patterns, especially physiologic ones, because they can tell us which patterns we should try to disrupt with treatments.

-ML, when effectively and ethically used, is a useful way for physicians to learning patterns in otherwise messy clinical data - with or without experiments.
+ML, when effectively and ethically used, is a useful way for physicians to learning patterns in otherwise messy clinical data - with or without experiments or large sample sizes.

 ## Core curriculum
 ### Articles